winster/springsecurity-keycloak/README.md

 * If token URL is https, there will be SSLHandshakeException - Yet to explore
 * A token is generated everytime before the last one expires - Yet to explore

+### Learnings

+* `DefaultReactiveOAuth2AuthorizedClientManager` is not suitable for scheduled/background tasks as it is meant for httpservlet context and it will lead to `IllegalArgumentException: serverWebExchange cannot be null`.
+So `AuthorizedClientServiceReactiveOAuth2AuthorizedClientManager` should be used